hood-network/patchcord/README.md

 ## Project Goals

 - Being able to unit test bots in an autonomous fashion.
-- Doing research and exploration on Discord API.
+- Doing research and exploration on the Discord API.

 ### Non-goals